 - Consent will be reviewed when the school believe this is appropriate. - If a parent/carer does not return an updated consent form when requested, then the school will continue to use the previous version. - The school will ask for very clear and specific consent for information not on the school consent form, should they require it, e.g. one-off events.
 This will be carried out using the same processes within this document. - Any third-party who the school seek consent on behalf of will be named. - If a parent/carer wishes to withdraw consent, they would contact the school and request a new consent form.
-This form will be sent out in a timely manner, and the School MIS updated accordingly. - The new consent form will be filed with previous versions, should the school feel this is necessary.
+This form will be sent out in a timely manner, and the school MIS updated if required, and the request acted upon accordingly.
+The school will also accept other forms of written withdrawal and will act upon these requests accordingly. - The new consent form will be filed with previous versions, should the school feel this is necessary.
 Previous versions are being kept owing to them having the parent/carers signature which will allow the school to verify consent should they be challenged. - Consent forms will be destroyed in accordance with the school disposal guidance issued within this document. - The school will avoid making consent a precondition of a service unless there is a lawful requirement to do so.